 Jackson Hole Mountain Resort utilizes hands-free, gate access systems to the lifts (sometimes called RFID).
-Benefits to our guests will be faster, smoother access, more time on the slopes, convenient reload options and no more hassle with lift tickets.
-To access lifts this winter, all guests will require a J Card, a credit card sized lift ticket with smart card technology.
-J Cards will be available to purchase for a one-time fee ($5) online or at the ticket window at time of ticket purchase.
-J Cards are totally reusable time after time, season after season and allow guests to conveniently reload tickets online for best pricing while avoiding the ticket lines, it also has a stored credit feature so guests can load vacation spending money onto their card online.
+Benefits to our guests are faster, smoother access, more time on the slopes, convenient reload options and no more hassle with paper lift tickets.
+To access lifts all guests will require a J Card, a credit card sized lift ticket with smart card technology.
+J Cards are available for purchase for a one-time fee ($5) online or at the ticket window at time of ticket purchase.
+J Cards are reusable time after time, season after season and allow guests to conveniently reload tickets online for best pricing while avoiding the ticket lines.

 How does it work?
-The J Card uses RFID technology to notify gates at each lift to open when you approach.
+The J Card uses RFID technology to notify gates at each base lift to open when you approach.
 This eliminates the need for you or the lift operator to scan your ticket.
 Simply place your J Card in an empty torso pocket and the gate will open as long as you have days loaded onto the card.
 If you don't have any days remaining on your card you can load more days at any time either online or at a ticket window.

 J Card FAQ

 Basics of RFID Technology

 Q: Why are we using RFID technology, AKA the J Card?

 Answer:There are many guest benefits to RFID technology.
 First and foremost it gives hands-free access to our lifts.
 Once you have the J Card you can reload additional days online eliminating any stopping at the ticket window.
 Once you have received a reloadable J Card, you will be able to reload the card online at any time of day, without having to wait in any ticket lines.
 The reloadable J Card will last multiple seasons, this way you can simply purchase/reload your ticket or pass and use it season after season.
 So don't throw it away.

 Q: What is RFID